Binscatter Regressions: Methods Overview and Implementation Details

 \subsubsection{Main implementation details}

-The command \texttt{binsreg} implements multiple versions of $\widehat{\mu}^{(v)}(x)$ for a common choice of partitioning/binning $\widehat{\Delta}$.
-The option \texttt{deriv()} is used to set a common value of $v$ across all implementations.
-The options \texttt{dots(p,s)} and \texttt{line(p,s)} generate ``dots'' and a ``line'' tracing out two distinct implementations of $\widehat{\mu}^{(v)}(x)$ with the corresponding choices of $p$ and $s$ selected in each case.
-Defaults are \texttt{deriv(0)} so that the object of interest is $\mu(x)$, and \texttt{dots(0,0)} so that the ``dots'' represent canonical binscatter (i.e., sample averages within each bin).
-The line option is muted by default, and needs to be set explicitly to appear in the resulting plot: for example, the option \texttt{line(3,3)} adds a line tracing out $\widehat{\mu}^{(v)}(x)$, implemented with $p=3$ and $s=3$, a cubic B-spline estimator of $\mu^{(v)}(x)$.
+The four estimation commands \texttt{binsreg}, \texttt{binslogit}, \texttt{binsprobit}, and \texttt{binsqreg} implement, respectively, least squares, Logit, Probit, and quantile regression binscatter estimators for a given choice of partitioning/binning $\widehat{\Delta}$.
+The option \texttt{deriv()} is used to set the value of $v$ and the option \texttt{at()} is used to set the value of $\bw$ in the estimator $\widehat{\vartheta}_\bw^{(v)}(x)$.
+The options \texttt{dots(p s)} and \texttt{line(p s)} generate ``dots'' and a ``line'' tracing out two distinct implementations of $\widehat{\vartheta}_\bw^{(v)}(x)$ with the corresponding choices of $p$ and $s$ selected in each case, but using the same values of $v$ and $\bw$.
+If \texttt{dots(T)} (or \texttt{line(T)}) is specified, \texttt{dots(0 0)} (or \texttt{line(0 0)}) is used unless the degree $p$ or smoothness $s$ selection is requested via the option \texttt{pselect()} or \texttt{sselect()} (see details in the next subsection).

+The defaults are to estimate the level of the function ($v=0$, \texttt{deriv(0)}) and evaluate the covariates at the mean ($\bw_i=\bar{\bw}$, \texttt{at(mean)}).
+Evaluating the covariates at different points can effect a level shift of the plotted point estimates and change the statistical uncertainty, such as confidence bands (see the supplemental appendices of CCFF).
+The option \texttt{at()} allows for the mean, median, and a vector of zeros, the last being useful for dummy variables or fixed effects.
+For high-dimensional fixed effects, the user-contributed \texttt{reghdfe} package can be called with the \texttt{absorb} option.
+In this case the fixed effects are normalized within \texttt{reghdfe} and the point of evaluation cannot be set.

+For example, when using \texttt{binsreg}, the default implementation yields the estimate $\widehat{\vartheta}_{\bar{\bw}}(x) = \widehat{\E}[y_i|x_i=x,\bw_i=\bar{\bw}]= \widehat{\mu}(x) + \bar{\bw}'\widehat{\bgamma}$.
+Thus, \texttt{dots(0 0)} leads to ``dots'' representing sample averages within each bin for the ``long'' regression with $\bw_i=\bar{\bw}$.
+In particular, if $\bw_i$ are not included, then the default coincides with Canonical Binscatter (i.e., the same results would be obtained using the packages \texttt{binscatter} and \texttt{binscatter2} for the same $J$).
+The line option is muted by default, and needs to be set explicitly to appear in the resulting plot: for example, the option \texttt{line(3 3)} adds a line tracing out $\widehat{\mu}^{(v)}(x)$, implemented with $p=3$ and $s=3$, a cubic B-spline approximation of $\mu_0^{(v)}(x)$.